djbrieck/landingPage/README.md

-# LandingPage
+# LandingPage Angular proof of concept

-The dynamically sorted landing page of all your favorite bookmarks sorted by your most clicked to least clicked.

-Import your bookmarks and set your browser home button or new tab start page to this.
+This demo landing page shows a static list of all your favorite bookmarks, see [mock-bookmarks.ts](src/app/mock-bookmarks.ts) to set up which bookmarks will display.
+This is a proof of concept for testing using this page for storing bookmarks on a full page.
+I have been using this since July 6, 2022 on all my computer as a manual way to set a custom start page on each of my computers.

+- Add Bookmarks button is non functional.

+- Settings menu is just a place holder.

+- Search bar does not work

+- Drop down menu on each bookmark is also just a place holder and does not do anything more than pass through to the underling link

+- Links as set up and named in the [mock-bookmarks.ts](src/app/mock-bookmarks.ts) should work as expected taking you to the link clicked on replacing the landing page with what was clicked on.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4, and has been upgraded to 15.1.0.

-## Development server
+## Development server environmental setup

+0. Install [nvm](https://github.com/nvm-sh/nvm) if not already installed.

+1. Install Node 18.x.x LTS

+        nvm use lts/hydrogen

+2. Install Angular CLI if not installed already.

+        npm install -g @angular/cli@15.1.0

+## run the app

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.